Knowledge Base

 Disconnect-ExchangeOnline

-Once you’ve completed all the steps, you can now access the signature management app to start managing your email signatures.
+Now, you can access the signature management app to start managing your email signatures.
 Learn more